 Include Images of People

 Faces are very powerful imagery and can help to build trust with your brand.
-Adding this to your web design is a key way to grab attention and instill positive emotions.
+Adding this to your web design is a key way to grab attention and instil positive emotions.

 For instance, showing a family enjoying a picnic or a mother and children with their pet dog.
 Cats and dogs are a close second when it comes to optimistic visuals for web design.